 In addition to the extensive monitoring and testing performed on our water supply, the Water Authority maintains, services and upgrades its water supply facilities and distribution system regularly.
-In 2017 capital projects completed or underway included the following:
+In 2018 capital projects completed or underway included the following:

 - Continued construction of new VOC removal facilities for Well Nos.
-15A, 15B, 15C and 15E in Elmont; - Started construction of a new Iron Removal Plant for Well No. 25A in North Valley Stream; - Design of a new treatment facility at Station No. 57 in New Hyde Park for the removal of 1,4-Dioxane from the water.
-This project includes raising the two (2) wells below grade at the Station to a height of 18-inches above the existing grade and modifications to the existing VOC removal facility at the site. - Started the installation of approximately 2,600 feet of a new 12-inch transmission water main on Celler Avenue from Station No. 40 on Soma Street to Hillside Avenue in New Hyde Park, including the replacement of 3 fire hydrants; - Service and hydrant replacements; - Computer upgrades and replacements; - Meter replacements; and - Vehicle and large equipment replacements.
+15A and 15B; construction complete for Well Nos.
+15C and 15E in Elmont; - Continued construction of a new Iron Removal Plant for Well No. 25A in North Valley Stream; - Completed a pilot program for a new treatment facility at Station No. 57 in New Hyde Park for the removal of 1,4-Dioxane from the water and other modifications; - Completed the installation of approximately 2,600 feet of a new 12-inch transmission water main on Celler Avenue from Station No. 40 on Soma Street to Hillside Avenue in New Hyde Park, including the replacement of 3 fire hydrants; - Service and hydrant replacements; - Computer upgrades and replacements; - Meter replacements; and - Vehicle and large equipment replacements.

-Planned improvements for 2018 include:
+Planned improvements for 2019 include:

-- Completion of the installation of approximately 2,600 feet of a new 12-inch transmission water main on Celler Avenue from Station No. 40 on Soma Street to Hillside Avenue in New Hyde Park, including the replacement of 3 fire hydrants; - Completion of construction of the new VOC removal facilities for Well Nos.
-15A, 15B, 15C and 15E in Elmont; - Completion of construction of a new Iron Removal Plant for Well No. 25A in North Valley Stream; - Construction of a new storage area at Well Station No. 44 in Elmont; - Start construction of a pilot program for a new treatment facility at Station No. 57 in New Hyde Park for the removal of 1,4-Dioxane from the water and other modifications; - Well pump bowl replacements; - Service and hydrant replacements; - Computer upgrades and replacements; - Meter replacements; and - Vehicle and large equipment replacements.
+- Completion of construction of the new VOC removal facilities for Well Nos.
+15A and 15B in Elmont; - Completion of construction of a new Iron Removal Plant for Well No. 25A in North Valley Stream; - Completion of construction of a new storage area at Well Station No. 44 in Elmont; - Start construction of a new treatment facility at Station No. 57 in New Hyde Park for the removal of 1,4-Dioxane from the water.
+This project includes raising the two (2) wells that are below grade at the Station to a height of 18-inches above the existing grade and modifications to the existing VOC removal facility at the site. - Design of wellhead treatment for 1,4-Dioxane and PFAs at Station Nos.
+20 and 40 in New Hyde Park and Station No. 35 in Floral Park. - Well pump bowl replacements; - Service and hydrant replacements; - Computer upgrades and replacements; - Meter replacements; and - Vehicle and large equipment replacements.

-Unregulated Contaminant Monitoring Rule 3
+Unregulated Contaminant Monitoring Rule 4

-In 2014 and 2015, the Water Authority was required to collect and analyze drinking water samples for unregulated contaminants.
-Unregulated contaminants that were detected are reported in the Table of Detected Contaminants found on page 4-5 of this report.
+In 2018, the Water Authority was required to collect and analyze drinking water samples for unregulated contaminants.
+Unregulated contaminants that were detected are reported in the Table of Detected Contaminants found on pages 4-5 of this report.
 You may obtain information on the monitoring results by contacting the Water Authority's Chief Engineer, Robert Swartz, at (516) 327-4100.